AlanMaxwell/iOS_interview_questions/README.md

 DispatchSemaphore restricts the number of threads which can access some resource DispatchGroup – launches a group of tasks and waits until they end.

+## 71. What is UIView, what is CALayer, who is responsible for what?

+## 72. What's happening if we fill a large array with values/references?

+If you create a very large array filled with reference types, allocating it on the stack can lead to a stack overflow, while allocating it on the heap can consume significant memory and may require proper memory management to prevent leaks

+## 73. What's difference between as?, as!, as?

+## 74. What is scene?

 # Behavioural: